-In the Netherlands if your bank has gone bankrupt, you are covered by the deposit guarantee scheme run by the Dutch Central Bank (De Nederlandsche Bank, DNB).
+In the Netherlands if your bank has gone bankrupt, you are covered by the Dutch Deposit Guarantee scheme of the Dutch Central Bank (De Nederlandsche Bank, DNB).
 With the Dutch Deposit Guarantee amounts of up to €100,000 in your bank accounts are protected.
 This means you will get this money back.

 Not all financial products are covered by this scheme.
 Please contact your bank to make sure your specific financial product is covered.